 First Aid: Febrile Seizures

-Febrile seizures are convulsions that occur in some children with fevers.
-They affect kids 6 months to 5 years old (most commonly, toddlers 12-18 months old), and usually happen on the first day of a fever above 100.4ºF (38ºC).
+Febrile seizures are convulsions that happen in some children with fevers.
+They affect kids 6 months to 5 years old and are most common in toddlers 12–18 months old.
+They usually happen on the first day that a child has a fever above 100.4°F (38°C).

-Although they can be frightening, febrile seizures usually stop on their own after a few minutes and don’t cause any other health problems.
+seizures stop on their own after a few minutes and don’t cause any other health problems.

 During a febrile seizure, your child may: